CASIE expands innovative practices that educate for active global citizenship.

 CASIE defines international education as an education that prepares all learners to be active global citizens who believe that they can make a difference and have the skills to do so, at local and global levels, through language learning, cultural understanding and the ability to examine situations from a range of perspectives.

 CASIE works with like-minded organizations to promote international education.
-CASIE’s partners include the International Baccalaureate Organization, TeachUNICEF, and Project Zero (a center of The Harvard Graduate School of Education), the Atlanta International School, the Washington International School, and Atlanta Public Schools.
+CASIE’s partners include the International Baccalaureate, Project Zero (a research center of The Harvard Graduate School of Education), the Atlanta International School, the Washington International School, and Atlanta Public Schools.